mechadns/mechadns.github.io/src/content/blog/a-simple-banking-strategy-for-startups.md

 ---
-publishDate: "2025-07-24T12:00:00-00:00"
+publishDate: "2025-06-15T12:00:00-00:00"
-excerpt: AI agents are more than chatbots.
-They’re digital coworkers that can plan, decide, and take action.
-Powered by large language models, they’re helping people automate tasks, save time, and work smarter.
-As they become part of everyday tools, knowing how to use and build with them is quickly becoming a must-have skill.
+excerpt: Forget chatbots.
+AI agents can browse, plan, and act on your behalf.
+Here's why they might be the future of how we work.
 title: "The Rise of AI Agents: Why They're More Than Just Hype"
 ---